Jimenaaaaaa/Mochica-ecommerce-front/README.md

 ## Features

-- Users can browse available ceramic products.
+- Users can browse available ceramic products and filter them by artist or by type of ceramic.
-- Registered users can add products to their cart.
+- Registered users can add products to their cart, and perform CRUD operations with the products.
-- Admin users can add, edit, and delete products. (to be implemented)
 - User feedback is improved. (to be implemented)
 - An error page has been added. (to be implemented)
 - Error management. (to be implemented)